Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Method

-The key challenge of learning the space for SBIR is how to efficiently learn to preserve the semantic consistency over the sketch and photo domains.
-Particularly, in the sketch domain, we have highly iconic and abstract sketches with various levels of deformation; and the photos are natural images with the color, texture and shape information.
-To address this challenge and facilitate the SBIR, we propose a novel network architecture -- Conditional SE ResNeXt-101 (CSE-ResNeXt-101) as shown in Figure \ref{fig:Structure}.
-It is composed of forty CSE ResNeXt Blocks.
-Each block integrates the Conditional SE (CSE) module into the ResNeXt block.
-The CSE module is illustrated in Figure \ref{fig:CSE module}.
+Learning common feature representations for sketch and photo domains is a non-trivial task.
+Obviously, sketches are iconic and abstract with various deformation levels; while photos are realistic images with rich color, texture, and shape information.

-Rather than using independent sub-networks to separately process the photos and sketches, CSE-ResNeXt-101 directly learns a single sub-network to jointly analyze the photos and sketches.
-Such a SiameseNet-like network is inspired by the fact that SiameseNet is efficient in learning the embedding space across different domains (\emph{e.g.}, image-text embedding \cite{siamense_image_text}, or person re-identification \cite{gated_siamese_eccv2016}).
+Rather than using independent sub-networks to process the photos and sketches separately, our model learns a single network to analyze the photos and sketches jointly.
+Such a SiameseNet-like network is inspired by the fact that SiameseNet is efficient in learning the embedding space across different domains (\emph{e.g.}, image-text embedding\ \citep{siamense_image_text}, or person re-identification\ \citep{gated_siamese_eccv2016}).
+The semi-heterogeneous network is proposed in\ \citep{liu2017deep}, including a shared Siamese sub-network and separate sub-networks for each domain.

-Another novelty of our CSE-ResNeXt-101 comes from the newly proposed Conditional SE (CSE) module \cite{hu2017squeeze}.
-In particular, we observe that it has been shown that the network with SE module has achieved remarkable performance on the ILSVRC 2017 classification tasks.
-The SE module also provides an explicit mechanism to re-weight the importance of channels after each block in the network.
-Due to the nature of our cross-domain tasks, we can generalize SE to CSE module with a very simple change.
-As shown in Figure \ref{fig:CSE module}, our CSE module utilizes an auto-encoder sub-network followed by a sigmoid activation; Within the space learned by auto-encoder, a binary code is added to indicate whether the input image is a sketch or a photo.
-The outputs of sigmoid activation are passed as the feature tensor attention vector over the feature channels.
-This conditional auto-encoder structure can thus help to capture different characteristics of input images conditioned on which domain they come from.
+In contrast to\ \citep{liu2017deep}, we further propose Domain-Aware Squeeze-and-Excitation (DASE) module, which is shown in Figure\ \ref{fig:DASE}, to learn an effective feature representation.
+Particularly, our DASE module is an extension of SE module\ \citep{hu2017squeeze} which provides an explicit mechanism to re-weight the importance of channels after each block in the network.
+As shown in Figure\ \ref{fig:DASE}, our DASE module utilizes an encoder-decoder structure followed by a sigmoid activation.
+Within the intermediate space, a \emph{binary code} is added to indicate whether the input image is a sketch or a photo.
+The outputs of sigmoid activation are the feature attention vector over channels.
+This conditional structure can thus help capture different characteristics of input images conditioned on which domain they come from.

+With the DASE module, our feature extractor, which is a Siamese Network with the domain-conditioned structure, is learned over two domains to explore shared semantics in a common feature space.
+The binary code serves as a controlling gate and endows the flexibility of network in learning from each individual domain.